ledgerW/pathlight/.clinerules/05-stytch.md

 In our project, Stytch is used for:

 1. User authentication via email magic links
-2. Session management and token validation
+2. Multi-layered session management with cookies, localStorage, and Authorization headers
 3. User profile management
 4. Secure access control to protected routes
+5. JWT and session token validation

 ## Common Patterns